Juvignac: Natural environments and biodiversity

 Map of the Type 1 ZNIEFF located within the commune.

 The inventory of natural areas of ecological, faunistic, and floristic interest (Zone naturelle d'intérêt écologique, faunistique et floristique, ZNIEFF) is a French national program aimed at identifying ecologically significant areas to enhance knowledge of natural heritage and aid decision-makers in integrating environmental concerns into land-use planning.
 One type 1 ZNIEFF is recorded in the commune: the 'Mosson Valley from Grabels to St-Jean-de-Védas', covering approximately 114 ha across five communes in the department.

 Urbanism

 Typology

-As of January 1, 2024, Juvignac is classified as an ‘ceinture urbaine’ (urban belt) according to the new seven-level commune density grid established by Insee in 2022.
+As of 1 January 2024, Juvignac is classified as an ‘ceinture urbaine’ (urban belt) according to the new seven-level commune density grid established by Insee in 2022.
 It is part of the urban unit of Montpellier, an intra-departmental agglomeration comprising 22 communes, of which Juvignac is a suburban commune.
 Additionally, Juvignac belongs to the Montpellier attraction area, where it is designated as a commuter town.
 This area, encompassing 161 communes, falls under the category of areas with 700,000 inhabitants or more (excluding Paris).

-Population

-In 2022, the commune had a population of 13,776.